|www.ethanwiner.com - since 1997|

 The concerto-40.wav file (4 MB) is a soft passage from my Cello Concerto with the noise mixed in at -40 dB.
 Since this passage is very soft, mostly around -25 and peaking at -15 dB, the noise is only 15 to 25 dB below the music.
 Everyone will easily hear where the noise starts and stops.

 The files concerto-50.wav, concerto-60.wav, and concerto-70.wav (4 MB each) are the same as above but with the noise mixed in at -50, -60, and -70 dB respectively.
 In the -70 dB version the noise is 45 to 55 dB below the music.
 Note that there is a slight noise that occurs naturally in this piece at around 8 seconds.
 This noise is in the original recording and just happens to sound like my intentional noise!
+I think it was one of the violinists turning a page of the music.

 The men_at_work2-40.wav file (4 MB) is a different section from the same pop tune that's slightly softer sounding, which potentially makes the noise at -40 dB a little easier to notice.

 It's well known that we can hear music and speech (program material) in the presence of noise, even if the noise is louder.
 I've seen estimates that we can hear 10 dB below the noise floor, which in my experience seems about right.
-Of course, the spectral content of the noise and program affects how much the noise masks the program.
+Of course, the spectral content of the noise and program affects how much the noise masks the program, as explained above.
 But then I saw a post in an audio forum where someone claimed he can hear artifacts 40 dB below the noise floor of analog tape while music plays.
 So to test this for myself - and for you - I created a series of files you can download and play through your own system.
 All of the files below are 16 bits, 44.1 KHz, 1.6 MB in size.

 The tones+noise file contains pink noise and a pair of test tones mixed at equal levels.
 The test tones portion contains both 100 Hz and 3 KHz at the same time to be more obvious to hear when they turn on and off.